binfordn/capital_gains_calculator/README.md

 {'Total cost basis': 20000.0, 'Total proceeds': 5000.0, 'Total short-term gain/loss': -8000.0, 'Total long-term gain/loss': -7000.0}
 ```
 ### 4. Do your taxes without stress! ;)
+## Disclaimer
+Use this program at your own risk: I am not a tax professional and am not responsible for any inaccuracies in your tax return that may be caused by using this program.
+Please notify me if you find any mistakes with these calculations, but it is your responsibility to double check the math and ensure the correctness of your tax return.